dynsustech/dynsustech.github.io/index.md

 # Dynamics at SUSTech

-Here at [SUSTech](https://www.sustech.edu.cn/), we have a strong and active group working in the broad spectrum of disciplines related to the theory of Dynamical Systems
+Here at [SUSTech](https://www.sustech.edu.cn/), we have a strong and active group working in several disciplines related to the theory of Dynamical Systems, including Ergodic Theory, Partially Hyperbolic Dynamics and Symplectic Dynamics.
+At present, we have 4 professors (Jana Hertz, Raul Ures, Pedro Salomão and Yiwei Zhang), working with Postdocs, visiting scholars, PhD. students, Master students and undergraduates.
+We hold [seminars](https://dynsustech.github.io/seminars/) regularly, inviting mathematicians from all over the world.

+## News

 {% include section.html %}